 “But what’s the rush?” he asked me when I said we had to leave next day.

 I just told him I was feeling super antsy.
 “This is a chance to put everything I’ve taught you about driving to the test.
 I want us to get into that vehicle and just head east.”

 “Let’s just find out where the big car wants to go.”

 “Wow,” he howled.
 “We are such a free spirit!”

 “We’ll be back,” I promised.
-I wondered was that one more lie.
+But I wondered about that.

-“Well, I thought it might be nice, some long, slow country drives.”
+“Well, I thought it might be nice to take some long, slow country drives.”